jaredlknowlton81/LIOS---Opensource/README.md

 Living Intelligence

-A human-centered system for thinking, learning, acting, and adapting

-We are building a system to help people and communities make better decisions, turn those decisions into action, learn from what happens, and become more capable over time—without giving up human judgment, agency, or freedom.

-Today, knowledge, conversations, tools, AI systems, projects, relationships, and experiences are often disconnected.

-A person may have a good idea in the morning, learn something important in the afternoon, make a decision at night, and then lose the context a week later.

-Organizations have the same problem at a larger scale.

-They accumulate information but struggle to turn it into shared understanding, coordinated action, learning, and adaptation.

-Living Intelligence is an attempt to solve that problem.
+A continuously learning system that turns human experience and conversation into memory, insight, action, and learning.

-It is an architecture for connecting:

-what happens → what we learn → what we decide → what we do → what happens next.
+Living Intelligence is a human-centered architecture for connecting what happens, what people learn, what they decide, what they do, and what happens next.

 The goal is not to build a machine that thinks for people.

-The goal is to build systems that help people think more clearly, act more effectively, learn continuously, and remain free to decide what matters.
+The goal is to build systems that help people and communities think more clearly, act more effectively, learn continuously, and retain meaningful human judgment, agency, and freedom.

+Today, conversations, experiences, knowledge, relationships, projects, tools, AI systems, and decisions are often disconnected.
+Important context disappears when a conversation ends, a project closes, or people move on.

+Living Intelligence explores a different possibility:

+Conversation and experience can become a durable source of intelligence that continues to inform future action.

 ⸻

-The Basic Idea
+The Core Loop

-Living Intelligence is a continuous learning loop:
+The working cycle is:

+Experience
+    ↓
+Conversation
+    ↓
+Memory
+    ↓
+Intelligence
+    ↓
+Commitment
+    ↓
+Relationship
+    ↓
+Opportunity
+    ↓
+Action
+    ↓
+Learning
+    ↺

+A more operational expression is:

 Experience → Understand → Imagine → Decide → Act → Observe → Learn → Adapt